Why I Love the Dell XPS 13 (and I’m A Mac User!)

 What do I love about the Dell XPS 13?
 Everything.

-When Dell asked me to review the XPS13 Ultrabook I smiled to myself–for several reasons.* First of all, I am currentIy working happily on a MacBook Pro.
+When Dell asked me to review the XPS13 Ultrabook, I smiled to myselffor several reasons.* First of all, I am currently working happily on a MacBook Pro.
 Second of all, I am no geek.
 So any review I provide will be heavy on the “it’s so shiny and beautiful” and a touch light on the anything-else-that-geeks-look-for kind of observations.
 I smiled as I replied that I would be delighted to write a review, and then privately wondered if the trial would lure me back to the Windows platform.

-The initial presentation was heart stopping and included a special graphic with my name in the header.
+The initial presentation was heart stopping and included a unique graphic with my name in the header.
 Nice touch, that.
-The packaging felt luxurious and the computer itself sat inside, placidly shining, sure of its beauty and sleek sexiness.
-Opening it provided a moment of humor, since it came with some DVD’s that one cannot insert anywhere (it has no DVD drive) and it took me a few moments and a phone call to work that out.
+The packaging felt luxurious, and the computer itself sat inside, placidly shining, sure of its beauty and sleek sexiness.
+Opening it provided a moment of humor since it came with some DVD’s that one cannot insert anywhere (it has no DVD drive) and it took me a few moments and a phone call to work that out.
 What can I say?
 I’m conditioned to see DVD’s in packaging and make certain assumptions.

 Booted it up and within moments I was back in the Windows saddle and happily installing programs, tweeting and updating my social profiles.
-Generally behaving as I usually do while working.
-I typically have 1001 tabs open in any given moment because I follow the online breadcrumbs I uncover in search.
-Using the Dell XPS 13 with 1001 tabs open (ok, perhaps not quite that many) seems to work well and I have no complaints about the speed with which the windows open.
+Behaving as I usually do while working.
+I typically have 1001 tabs open at any given moment because I follow the online breadcrumbs I uncover in a search.
+Using the Dell XPS 13 with 1001 tabs open (ok, perhaps not quite that many) seems to work well, and I have no complaints about the speed with which the windows open.

 image of Dell XPS 13 on desktopOh?
 Did you want the technical details too?